raspberrypilearning/python_scrolling/en/step_3.md

 --- collapse ---
 ---
-title: Epilepsy Warning
+title: Epilepsy warning
 ---

 Testing your program has the potential to induce seizures for people with photosensitive epilepsy.
 If you have photosensitive epilepsy or feel you may be susceptible to a seizure, do not run your program.
-You can:
+Instead, you can:
 - Make sure you have added the `seed()` line of code to make sure your obstacles don't jump around
 - Ask somebody to run it for you
-- Move on and complete the project, asking someone to run the project for you at the end so you can debug.
+- Move on and complete the project, asking someone to run the project for you at the end so you can debug
 - Change the frame rate before you run your program by adding `frame_rate(1)` at the start of `setup()` — you can remove this once you have confirmed there is no bug

 --- /collapse ---